AI reconstruction of European weather from the Euro-Atlantic regimes: Results

-\reffig{fig:temp_prec_skills} shows the spatial \ac{MAE}, \ac{ACC} and \ac{CE} in reconstructing the European monthly mean two-meter temperature and total precipitation anomaly using the seven-year-round \ac{WR} indices, $\Iwr$, in the winters and summers during the test years.
+\reffig{fig:temp_prec_skills} shows the spatial \ac{MAE}, \ac{ACC} and \ac{CE} in reconstructing the European monthly mean two-meter temperature and total precipitation anomaly using the seven year-round \ac{WR} indices, $\Iwr$, in the winters and summers during the test years.

-For the two-meter temperature anomaly, the \ac{MAE} maps indicate low reconstruction errors across most of Europe, especially in central and southern regions, with values frequently below 0.5.
-Errors are slightly higher in northern and eastern areas, particularly during winter, which is related to the higher variability and amplitude of the two-meter temperature anomalies in those regions.
-The \ac{ACC} maps show high correlations (generally above 0.5) between reconstructed and observed anomalies, particularly over western and central Europe in both winter and northern east Europe in summer, but also in some part of the Mediterranean region.
+For the two-meter temperature anomaly, the \ac{MAE} maps indicate low reconstruction errors across most of Europe, especially in western, central, and southern regions, with values frequently below 1.5K.
+Errors are slightly higher in northern and eastern areas, particularly during winter, which is related to the higher variability and amplitude of the two-meter temperature anomalies in those regions, as demonstrated by the higher standard deviation (not shown).
+The \ac{ACC} maps show high correlations (generally above 0.5) between reconstructed and observed anomalies, particularly over western, central, and southern Europe in both winter and summer, as well as in some parts of Northern Europe.
 This indicates the model effectively captures temporal variability in these areas.
-The \ac{CE} metric partially mirrors this pattern, with values approaching 0.3 in some areas, signifying that the model performs appreciably better than a climatological reference.
+The \ac{CE} metric partially mirrors this pattern, with values approaching 0.3 in winter, signifying that the model performs appreciably better than a climatological reference.
+In summer, the \ac{CE} remains low but generally above zero.

-In the case of precipitation, the \ac{MAE} values are more spatially variable and generally higher than for temperature, which reflects the inherently more chaotic and less predictable nature of precipitation.
-Nonetheless, several regions—especially parts of western Europe—exhibit relatively low \ac{MAE}, particularly in winter.
-The \ac{ACC} values for precipitation are moderate (typically between 0.4 and 0.7), with some improvement in winter relative to summer, suggesting that the WR-based model can partially capture precipitation variability, albeit with reduced skill compared to temperature. \ac{CE} values for precipitation exhibit a similar spatial pattern, with positive skill in central Europe during winter but a marked decline in some southern and eastern regions during summer.
+In the case of precipitation, the \ac{MAE} values are more spatially variable and generally higher than for temperature.
+Nonetheless, several regions, especially parts of Eastern and Northern Europe, exhibit relatively low \ac{MAE}, particularly in winter.
+The \ac{ACC} values for precipitation in winter are generally above 0.5 across most regions of Europe, except for some areas in central and eastern Europe.
+In the summer season, the \ac{ACC} values remain positive but are generally low, with large regions falling below 0.5 and correlations that are not statistically significant ($p > 0.05$).
+During this season, the \ac{AI} model driven by the \ac{WR} indices is largely unable to capture precipitation trends accurately, except in some regions of northern Europe. \ac{CE} values for precipitation exhibit a similar spatial pattern of \ac{ACC}, with positive skill in central Europe and part of Scandinavia during winter but a marked decline in the central and eastern regions during summer.